justinpotts/arewesortedyet/README.md

 - Maybe we'll make t-shirts.
 Maybe not.
 But either way, ping Justin or Moby on IRC with your progress!
 We'll update the dashboard for the whole company to see, and add you to our contributor list.

 Happy Sorting!

+### Help us code!
+We're always in need of some help on the coding-side of things.
+Help make our updates quicker and more effective by contributing today!

+How to begin:
+1. Start with forking and cloning the repository.
+2. Install the requirements by typing `pip install -Ur requirements.txt`.
+We recommend using `virtualenv`.
+3. Make some changes and we'll add you to the contributors list!

 ## Our Contributors
 - [Peter Elemers](https://github.com/pelmers), Intern